 Monday, April 4, 2016

 After enjoying a ham and cheese croissant for breakfast at Dulcinea yesterday, I decided that it would be my regular breakfast spot.
-I get ready for the day and walk down Linea between Paseo and Calle A, and the small panaderia is as crowded as it was before.
-I stand in line to order, only to be told that they don’t have any bread or coffee today.
-Wait, isn’t this a panaderia? *Shrugs* I guess I just got lucky yesterday.
-I buy a bottle of water and head across the street to the Metro Bank to exchange currency.
-I walk in and it’s basically like the DMV.
-I tell the woman at the front desk the reason I’m there, she hands me a number, and I sit and wait until my number is called.
-Despite a number of people also waiting, I don’t sit for a full minute before my number is called.
-I approach the teller with my passport and 100 euros, and we go through the same process as the airport CADECA.
+I got ready for the day and walked down Linea between Paseo and Calle A, and the small panaderia was as crowded as it was before.
+I stood in line to order, only to be told that they didn’t have any bread or coffee today.
+Wait, wasn’t this a panaderia? *Shrugs* I guess I just got lucky yesterday.
+I bought a bottle of water and headed across the street to the Metro Bank to exchange currency.
+I walk in and it was basically like the DMV.
+I told the woman at the front desk the reason I was there, she handed me a number, and I sat and waited until my number was called.
+Despite a number of people also waiting, I didn’t sit for a full minute before my number was called.
+I approached the teller with my passport and 100 euros, and we went through the same process as the airport CADECA.

-Next, I head to Melia Cohiba for another 15 minutes of snapshotting Regla and other Havana maps.
-I walk out of the hotel, and take an old Chevy to Parque Central for 10 CUC.
-Then I take a stroll southward past Ralph Trejo boxing gym and down to Almacenes San Jose Artisans’ Market.
-I have no intentions of buying anything, but I am browsing to get an idea of what I want and how much it will cost me.
+Next, I headed to Melia Cohiba for another 15 minutes of screenshotting Regla and other Havana maps.
+I walked out of the hotel, and took an old Chevy to Parque Central for 10 CUC.
+Then I took a stroll southward past Ralph Trejo boxing gym and down to Almacenes San Jose Artisans’ Market.
+I had no intentions of buying anything, but I was browsing to get an idea of what I wanted and how much it would cost me.

-I walk out of the art market and head to the ferry terminal in order to get to Regla.
-The workers make me finish drinking my bottle of water, check my bag, flirt a little by kissing my hand, and confirm that I have 10 cents for the fare.
-When I get to the ferry, I hand over my 10 cents and get 1 CUP back in change.
+I walked out of the art market and headed to the ferry terminal in order to get to Regla.
+The workers made me finish drinking my bottle of water.
+Then they checked my bag, flirted a little by kissing my hand, and confirmed that I had 10 cents for the fare.
+When I got to the ferry, I hand over my 10 cents and get 1 CUP back in change.
 Basically, the fare was about 7 cents altogether.
-The ride is smooth and about 5 minutes.
-It has some nice views of the city and the Capitol, which is being remodeled.
+The ride was smooth and about 5 minutes.
+It had some nice views of the city and the Capitol, which was being remodeled.

-I stroll around Regla for a bit.
-There isn’t much to see here, as it’s more of a residential neighborhood and not a tourist area.
-I consider going to Guanabacoa and the Museo Municipal de Guanabacoa to learn more about orishas, but there are no taxis around the neighborhood and it’s not in walking distance.
-I see buses come and go, but have no idea what the routes are, so I head back to the ferry.
-By the time I get back to Habana Viejo, my feet are on fire.
-I’m slowly walking along to get to a taxi when I am approached by an Afro-Cuban man right across the street from the ferry terminal.
+I strolled around Regla for a bit.
+There wasn’t much to see here, as it was more of a residential neighborhood and not a tourist area.
+I considered going to Guanabacoa and the Museo Municipal de Guanabacoa to learn more about orishas, but there were no taxis around the neighborhood and i was not in walking distance.
+I see buses come and go, but have no idea what the routes were, so I headed back to the ferry.
+By the time I get back to Habana Viejo, my feet were on fire.
+I was slowly walking along to get to a taxi when I got approached by an Afro-Cuban man right across the street from the ferry terminal.
 He obviously saw me before I saw him because he came out of nowhere and I felt slightly ambushed.

-He starts by saying that I don’t look Cubana and asks where I’m from.
+He started by saying I didn’t look Cubana and asked where I was from.
 After loads of street harassment, and overhearing a guy say that the Americans were visiting and they had a lot of money, I was supposed to say I was from Jamaica since being American wasn’t working in my favor.
-I forget about my plan and tell him that I am from America.
+I forgot about my plan and told him I was from America.
 MISTAKE!
-He tells me that he teaches English here in Habana and goes on about how they are waiting for Americans to come to Cuba and “uplift” them.
-We’re the great savior, I guess.
+He told me that he taught English here in Habana and went on about how they were waiting for Americans to come to Cuba and “uplift” them.
+We were the great savior, I guess.
 Call me a bitch, but at this point, I really DGAF.
-I’m exhausted, hot, sweaty, hangry, and dehydrated.
-Basically, I’m in full bitch mode, and I’m wearing my bitch face, but he does not notice.
-What he does notice is how sweaty I am and offers to take me to a place across the street where I can sit that has cool air.
-I roll my eyes and decline the offer, wishing that more people would cut the bullshit and get to the point of what they want out of me.
-I start walking away, and tell him that I’m headed to lunch.
-Of course, he knows a place.
-I decline again, saying I have plans to go to a place in Centro Habana.
+I was exhausted, hot, sweaty, hangry, and dehydrated.
+Basically, I was in full bitch mode, and I was wearing my bitch face, but he did not notice.
+What he does notice was how sweaty I was and offered to take me to a place across the street where I could sit in cool air.
+I rolled my eyes and declined the offer, wishing more people would cut the bullshit and get to the point of what they wanted out of me.
+I started walking away, and told him I was headed to lunch.
+Of course, he knew a place.
+I declined again, saying I had plans to go to a place in Centro Habana.

-Well, what do you know, he’s also a taxi driver! 😐 He eagerly offers to take me there, and I sigh heavily, and finally accept.
-If anything he’ll get a free meal, and we can both get on with our lives.
-He walks away to get his car, and I ponder walking away during the two minutes it takes for him to show up.
-He arrives before I can decide, but he’s not driving.
-He’s on the passenger side of the taxi.
+Well, what do you know, he was also a taxi driver!
+He eagerly offered to take me there, and I sighed heavily, and finally accepted.
+If anything he’d get a free meal, and we could both get on with our lives.
+He walked away to get his car, and I pondered walking away during the two minutes it took for him to show up.
+He arrived before I could decide, but he was not driving.
+He wa on the passenger side of the taxi.
 Nigga, what?

-I just stand there, knowing that something incredibly wack is about to go down if I get in that taxi.
-In that extended pause, I realize that my feet are throbbing, so I get in the taxi against my better judgement – bitchface still in tact.
-The driver drives for a minute and then stops.
-The Afro-Cuban asks for the fare, and I’m confused because we aren’t even there.
-I tell him I’ll pay when we get there.
-He tells me he already paid the driver, and now he’s leaving so he needs reimbursement.
+I just stood there, knowing that something incredibly wack was about to go down if I got in that taxi.
+In that extended pause, I realized my feet were throbbing, so I got in the taxi against my better judgement – bitchface still in tact.
+The driver drove for a minute and then stopped.
+The Afro-Cuban asked for the fare, and I was confused because we weren’t even there.
+I told him I’d pay when we get there.
+He told me he already paid the driver, and now he was leaving so he needed reimbursement.
 Again, nigga what?

-I just open my wallet and hand over the fare.
-He’s trying to look all in my wallet the entire time, and then asks for a little something for him.
+I just opened my wallet and handed over the fare.
+He was trying to look all in my wallet the entire time, and then asked for a little something for him.
 I only had enough for the exact amount of the fare, and everything else was large bills.
 He sure wasn’t getting that.
-I instead hand him all of the loose change I have left, and he gets pissed off at me and goes on a mini-rant about how we are supposed to be “people”.
-He hops out of the car yelling that this is bullshit, and the driver speeds away before I can give him the American tongue-lashing that he truly deserves.
-Dude just used me for a free ride, and I know I overpaid for the taxi fare, so he made a profit off that as well!
-After all of that abuse of someone he calls his “people,” he wants to get mad.
+I instead handed him all of the loose change I had left, and he got pissed off at me and went on a mini-rant about how we were supposed to be “people”.
+He hopped out of the car yelling that this was bullshit, and the driver sped away before I could give him the American tongue-lashing that he truly deserved.
+Dude used me for a free ride, and I knew I overpaid for the taxi fare, so he made a profit off that as well!
+After all of that abuse of someone he called his “people,” he wanted to get mad.
 Fuck outta here!

-I grab lunch, and head to my casa to sleep off the mess of the day.
-Maybe it will be better when I awake.
-I awake to the sound of the kid next door singing Adele’s “Hello” at the top of his lungs.
-The only problem is he doesn’t really know the words – just the harmony of the chorus.
-So that’s all he sings over and over.
+I grabbed lunch, and headed to my casa to sleep off the mess of the day.
+Maybe the day would be better when I woke up.
+I awoke to the sound of the kid next door singing Adele’s “Hello” at the top of his lungs.
+The only problem was he didn’t really know the words – just the harmony of the chorus.
+So that was all he sung over and over.

-I decide not to shower.
-I’ll continue to smell like sweat and despair, but whatever.
-My legs, knees, and ankles are in shambles from walking so much on Habana’s damaged sidewalks, so I can’t walk too far.
-Decameron was on my backup list of restaurants since it was nearby, and I head there and see the lights off.
+I decided not to shower.
+I’d continue to smell like sweat and despair, but whatever.
+My legs, knees, and ankles were in shambles from walking so much on Habana’s damaged sidewalks, so I couldn’t walk too far.
+Decameron was on my backup list of restaurants since it was nearby, and I headed there and see the lights off.
 Closed on a Monday?
-I later learn that this Decameron was for Italian cultural activities, and the restaurant was one more block ahead.
+I later learned this Decameron was for Italian cultural activities, and the restaurant was one more block ahead.

-The next closest thing is Paladar El Idilio, which is further than I was willing to walk, but I do it anyway.
-I arrive, and the place is loaded with people.
-I’m getting bored with seafood already, and choose ropa vieja instead, along with a mojito, bread, and rice pilaf.
-I’ve decided to order bread for everything because if the food is nasty, at least I can get full on $2 bread.
+The next closest thing was Paladar El Idilio, which was further than I was willing to walk, but I did it anyway.
+I arrived, and the place was loaded with people.
+I wa getting bored with seafood already, and chose ropa vieja instead, along with a mojito, bread, and rice pilaf.
+I decided to order bread for everything because if the food was nasty, at least I could get full on $2 bread.

 Tuesday, April 5, 2016

-Today’s itinerary is going to be pretty simple: get to Playa del Este, and stay for a while.
-I get to Parque Central before the first bus to Playa del Este arrives, and take a seat in the park to wait.
-I notice a huge crowd standing across the street outside Gran Teatro de la Habana Alicia Alonso, and wonder if they are waiting on tickets or if that’s a wifi hotspot.
+Today’s itinerary was going to be pretty simple: get to Playa del Este and stay for a while.
+I got to Parque Central before the first bus to Playa del Este arrived, and took a seat in the park to wait.
+I noticed a huge crowd standing across the street outside Gran Teatro de la Habana Alicia Alonso, and wondered if they were waiting on tickets or if that was a wifi hotspot.
 Either way, it reminded me to get my ticket to Acosta Danza before it sold out.

-I sit on the beach for the entire day, reading the latest Walter Mosley book and enjoying the calmness of it all.
-There aren’t many people visiting today, and it was a mix of tourists and locals alike.
-Every once in a while, I chat with Alex, who I consider to be my “official beach concierge.”
-He gets me food and drinks so I don’t have to get up.
-For some reason, he is overly surprised that I am American, and wants to know everything about me,
+I sat on the beach for the entire day, reading the latest Walter Mosley book and enjoying the calmness of it all.
+There weren’t many people visiting today, and it was a mix of tourists and locals alike.
+Every once in a while, I chatted with Alex, who I considered to be my “official beach concierge.”
+He got me food and drinks so I didn’t have to get up.
+For some reason, he was overly surprised that I was American, and wanted to know everything about me,